-The undergraduate art education program offers a Bachelor of Fine Arts degree in Art Education with two concentration options: K-12 Teaching, focused on Arkansas state teacher certification, and Community Practice, for art education practice in communitybased institutions.
-Both program concentrations are based on the Conceptual Framework for the Professional Education Unit of the University of Arkansas.
+Program Goals are based on the Conceptual Framework for the Professional Education Unit of the University of Arkansas.
 Coursework grades, student teaching and community internship experiences, the Art Praxis exam, and teaching portfolio offer support for proficiencies in these general areas.

 - 1. Knowledge: Professional educators must possess general knowledge, content knowledge, pedagogical knowledge, and professional knowledge to be effective.
 They must know how to access, use and generate knowledge.
-In order to be current, they must be inquiring and up to date on new knowledge in their content, pedagogy, and school/education systems.
-Cultivate knowledgeable critical thinkers, be knowledgeable of a historically diverse cultural representation of art/visual culture and philosophical and critical approaches to analyzing and understanding art/visual culture. - 2.
+In order to be current, they must be inquiring and up to date on new knowledge in their content, pedagogy, and school/education systems. - 2.
 Skill: This includes the pedagogy required to be an effective teacher, administrator, or other school professional.
 Aspects of a skillful teacher are planning, implementing, and modeling best practices including skillful and conceptual artistic practice and use of educational technology. - 3.
 Support: Creating a supportive learning environment for all students and communicating that the educator is there to support student learning is another vital aspect of our graduates.
 This includes being supportive and responsive to the diverse backgrounds our students bring to the classroom and school.
 The ability to communicate and collaborate with groups of colleagues and others who contribute to the student's education such as families and communities is also essential. - 4.
 Professionalism: As scholars, candidates are expected to continue to inquire and seek to improve their practice.
 Candidates also participate in professional communities.
-This involves staying current with educational research and working with appropriate professional organizations to better the professions This involves applying current art education theory to practice, including contemporary concepts and applications for developing curriculum and teaching art in an inclusive and diverse world.
-The professional candidates also demonstrate ethical behavior in all aspects of their multifaceted career.
+This involves staying current with educational research and working with appropriate professional organizations to better the professions.